Brian Wilson is a genius: Retrospective criticism

-A major tenet of Wilson's "genius" rests on a narrative familiar to the arc of a tragic artist.
-At the center of his legend, according to music critic Carl Wilson (no relation to the Beach Boys' Carl Wilson), is this "tragic genius".
-Carl wrote in 2015:
+A major tenet of Wilson's "genius" image rests on a narrative that is familiar to the arc of a tragic artist.
+At the center of this mythos, according to music critic Carl Wilson, is this "tragic genius", equivalent in popular music to "the tragic genius of Vincent van Gogh" in modern art, and one that has reverberated across "new records and retrospective box sets, countless books and essays, documentaries, TV movies, fictional accounts, ... and tribute songs".

-He concluded that the interest in Brian's life comes primarily from a "human-interest angle" concerned with "the popular tendency to fetishise any overlap between genius and madness" rather than a purely musical one, ultimately distorting "both Wilson's story and his significance."
-Music critic Barney Hoskyns described Taylor's campaign as "the birth of a pop cult" and added that the term genius "is actually a rare commodity in pop music" more likely to be reserved for artists who espouse "tragedy", "failed promise", "torment", "or the very least by major eccentricity."
+Contributing for The Independent, Barney Hoskyns described Taylor's campaign in 1995 as "the birth of a pop cult" and added that the term genius "is actually a rare commodity in pop music" more likely to be reserved for artists who espouse "tragedy", "failed promise", "torment", "or the very least by major eccentricity."
 He located the "particular appeal" of Wilson's genius to "the fact that the Beach Boys were the very obverse of hip – the unlikeliness of these songs growing out of disposable surf pop – and in the singular naivety and ingenuousness of his personality."
+Writing for the BBC in 2015, Carl concluded that much of the interest in Wilson's life had derived primarily from a "human-interest angle" concerned with "the popular tendency to fetishise any overlap between genius and madness" rather than a purely musical one, ultimately distorting "both Wilson's story and his significance."